-The trigger mode control is used to switch the functionality of the torch trigger between 2T (normal) and 4T (latch mode).
+The Trigger Mode control is used to switch the functionality of the Lift TIG Trigger between 2T (normal) and 4T (latch mode).
+Note: If no adjustment is made after 5 seconds it will return to the primary adjustment screen.

 2T Normal Mode